 Financial Capability Reviews

-- Has not had any ongoing awards with NSF within the preceding 24 months
+- Has not implemented any NSF-funded awards with NSF within the preceding 24 months; and,

 - Is applying for a Small Business Innovation Research (SBIR) or a Small Business Technology Transfer (STTR) award.